Used vs. Remanufactured Equipment: How to Choose

 1. Disassembly: First, the heavy equipment is separated into its individual components.
 Each part is typically given a number so that it’s clear if any parts are missing, and so all present parts can be located later.
 This step can be long and arduous, but it ensures that the remanufacturing is thorough and accounts for every potential flaw in the machine.
 It also allows those parts to be cleaned from top to bottom.

 2. Cleaning: After disassembly, each piece of the heavy equipment is cleaned.
-The cleaning process will vary based on the parts, but common methods include hot water treatments and ultrasonic cleaning.
+The cleaning process will vary depending on the parts, but common methods include hot-water treatments and ultrasonic cleaning.
 They target rust, grime and other contaminants that have built up on component surfaces.
 Some parts may undergo several cleaning methods before they’re done.

 3. Inspection: Parts are then inspected to assess their quality and whether they can be reincorporated into the heavy equipment.
 In some cases, a visual inspection is sufficient, but more often than not, specific tests must be run to assess the components’ tolerances.
 Parts that fail these tests are disposed of, while those that pass will be reincorporated into the machine.
 Gaskets, seals and bearings may be replaced automatically in some cases.

 4. Repairs and replacements: In this stage, the parts that survived the inspection process are reconditioned through grinding, galvanizing and other processes.
-New parts are then acquired to replace the ones that failed the inspection process.
+New parts are then acquired to replace those that failed the inspection.

-5. Reassembly: Once the old parts have been repaired and the new parts have come in, the heavy equipment can be completely reassembled.
+5. Reassembly: Once the old parts have been repaired and the new parts have arrived, the heavy equipment can be fully reassembled.
 The new parts may be stiffer than the old ones, but they will still synchronize and facilitate the same functions as before.
 They will even be more effective in most cases.

-6. Testing: The cleaned and upgraded assembly is put through a series of performance tests to ensure it is functional.
-These tests are handled by certified technicians, verifying all parts align with the manufacturer’s standards and function as designed.
+6. Testing: The cleaned and upgraded assembly undergoes a series of performance tests to ensure it is functional.
+These tests are performed by certified technicians, verifying that all parts meet the manufacturer’s standards and function as designed.

 The Benefits of Used vs. Remanufactured Equipment